michelin/qlik.enterprise-manager/MODULES.md

 #### Synopsis

 Manage Qlik Replicate/Compose endpoint using the Qlik Enterprise Manager API Python client.
 If the endpoint already exists on the target server, the import will override its configuration.
+The endpoint will be created according to the target QEM version.
+There are no backward compatibility guarantees if you try to import an endpoint definition (eg. 6.6) on a old QEM instance (eg. 6.4).

 #### Parameters